How to Help a Friend Having Suicidal Thoughts: 7 Ways to Support

 Encourage them to get help

-Even though you care deeply for your friend and want to help, you can't fix this for them.
-You also can't be their only support.
-That's too much for just one person.
+Even though you care deeply for your friends and want to help, you cannot fix their problems.
+You also cannot be their only support.
+It is too much for one person to handle.
 Suicidal ideation requires support from a trained healthcare professional.
 You can help your friend by encouraging them to speak with a counselor, crisis line, or trusted adult.

 Offer resources